| | | | |

 Finished beer batter fish on a white platter with homemade tartar sauce

+Who doesn’t love a good Fish Fry?
 For anyone who’s not from Wisconsin, Friday Night Fish Fry is a huge tradition for the entire state.
 Wisconsin is known for its fish fry (especially beer batter fish) with an ice-cold beer.
 In case you were wondering… yes, we LOVE our beer too.

 Fun Facts… Fish Fry grew huge in Wisconsin due to the large Catholic communities not eating meat on Fridays (to this day, many churches hold Fish Fries on Fridays to offer a non-meat option to the community).
 Prohibition also created a need for bars to find creative ways to bring in customers.
 So… they offered cheap fish dinners with alcohol under the table (shhh).

-We cut a lot of small pieces from our fish fillets, courtesy of an ice fishing venture (yes that’s right, Wisconsinites and most Midwesterners for that matter, fish ALL YEAR ROUND), and we began our experiment.
+We cut small pieces from our fish fillets, courtesy of an ice fishing venture (yes that’s right, Wisconsinites and most Midwesterners for that matter, fish ALL YEAR ROUND), and we began our experiment.
 Carefully adding and tasting all the ingredients until it was exactly how we liked it – at that time. 😉 Then, after a few years I added or took away ingredients, and now… we have our new and improved recipe!
 I use this batter on shrimp, chicken, cheese curds, and of course fish.
 We always use the fish we catch, we do live right next to the Mississippi River after all, and my oldest has gotten pretty darn good at it.
 But if you’re unable to catch your own, buying it from the store is also fine.
 I do really recommend buying locally if you can.
 Fresh fish is ALWAYS better.

 Tips & Notes